The Southeast manatee field station is currently seeking candidates for one Fall/Winter 2017 and one Winter/Spring 2018 internship!

 Interns will assist with manatee rescue, carcass salvage, and research in South Florida.

 The Southeast Field lab is offering two internships: one 6 month term for the fall/winter 2017 session and one 3-6 month term for the Winter/Spring 2018 session.
-The expected start date for the Fall/Winter 2017 internship will be around October 2nd and January 2nd for the Winter/Spring 2018 internship.
-Start dates will be flexible.
+The expected start date for the Fall/Winter 2017 internship will be around October 16th and January 2nd for the Winter/Spring 2018 internship.
+Start dates and duration of the internship is flexible.
 Working hours are typically Monday-Friday, 9 a.m. to 5 p.m., with some nights and weekends required.
 The position is located in Tequesta (east coast of Florida, just north of Palm Beach).
 The intern’s duties include assisting with manatee rescue, carcass salvage, and research in South Florida.
 Interns will assist with manatee and cetacean field necropsies, temperature monitoring research, and conduct manatee photo ID.
 Interns will also complete mortality and rescue reports and assist with other office and public outreach work as needed.
 To perform the duties of the position, interns will operate trucks, trailers, and boats up to 22′ in length.
 The intern is required to complete a project and present a 10-15 minute presentation at the end of their internship.

 Qualifications: Junior or senior college students and recent graduates are eligible.
 Applicants should have some research field experience; be able to drive large trucks; be computer literate; be comfortable speaking to the public; and be proficient in the use of digital cameras, telephoto lenses, and filters.
 Previous animal-handling experience is desirable.
 Ability to trailer flatbeds and boats, as well as operate watercraft up to 22′ in length is desirable.
 Interns must possess a valid driver’s license, be able to lift 50 pounds, and be able to swim.
 Applicants should understand that this internship will require them to be wet, dirty, and outdoors in all weather conditions.
 This position is unpaid and housing is not provided.
 Interns must provide their own transportation to and from the field station.